-Saturday, Oct.
-24 is Vote Early Day, a day to ensure that all Americans know their options to cast their ballot ahead of Election Day.
+Tuessday, Nov.
+3 is Election Day, the last day for Americans to cast their vote.
 Because as Michelle Obama recently said, "It couldn't be more important that everybody makes their voice be heard this time around."

 As usual, she's right.
-The 2020 presidential election is fast approaching, which will see voters choose between four more years of Donald Trump (and his VP, Mike Pence) or opt for Joe Biden and Kamala Harris.
+The 2020 presidential election is upon us, which will see voters choose between four more years of Donald Trump (and his VP, Mike Pence) or opt for Joe Biden and Kamala Harris.

 There are many, many issues to consider when casting your vote this year -- issues that have only been exacerbated by the coronavirus pandemic and global protests -- but here, we're tackling everything you need to know about voting itself.
-Below, you'll find a list of resources to help you along your 2020 election voting journey.
+Below, you'll find a list of resources to help you along your 2020 election voting journey before it's time to settle in and watch election coverage.
 It's your civic duty, after all.

 As voting registration deadlines roll out across the country (see the Upcoming Events and Important Dates section below to check find out the last day to register in your state), now is the perfect time to make sure you're ready to vote come November (or before!).
 There are many questions to answer.
 Are you registered to vote?
 Find out how to double, triple and quadruple check your status, update any necessary information or sign up to vote for the first time.